thierryc/Sketch-Find-And-Replace/README.md

 **Keyboard** - Alternatively, use the keyboard shortcut **cmd + shift + f**

 ##Options
+**Scope** - How much of your document it will actually search
-**Scope** - *Document* or *selected layer(s)*.
-If you have select layers to search in, then *Selected layers* will be chosen automatically.
-If you haven't, then *Document* is your only choice and it will search every layer in every artboard in every page of your document.
+* If you have selected layers to search in, then *Selected layers* will be chosen automatically.
+* If you haven't, then *Document* is your only choice and it will search every layer in every artboard in every page of your document.

+**Case sensitive** - Whether it matches exactly as you typed or not
-**Case sensitive** - *No* by default ("john" will match "John", but if you choose *Yes* it will match exactly as you typed it ("john" won't match "John").
+* *No* by default ("john" will match "John")
+* *Yes* it will match exactly as you typed it ("john" won't match "John").

+**Match** - Where in your text item it should match the search term
-**Match** - Whole text will match your Find text against a text item if it is exactly the same (excluding whitespace at the start or end, which it ignores (example "John Smith" will only match text items that say "John Smith").
-Anywhere will do a partial match (example "Smith" will match against "John Smith" and replace the word "Smith" only).
+* *Whole text* will match your Find text against a text item if it is exactly the same (excluding whitespace at the start or end, which it ignores (example "John Smith" will only match text items that say "John Smith").
+* *Anywhere* will do a partial match (example "Smith" will match against "John Smith" and replace the word "Smith" only).
+* *Start* will only match at the start of the text item ("John" will match against "John Smith", but "Smith" won't)

 ##Future
 If you have any problems, or ideas, please open an issue.